 Cancellation and Refund Policy

 We strongly recommend you to get a Trip Cancellation & Travel Insurance after booking your trip.
-If you cancel and the Workshop is otherwise filled, we will refund you the full amount you have paid towards the tuition, minus a $300 service charge.
-If you cancel and the Workshop does not fill, then you will be refunded according to the following schedule, based on the full fee of the Workshop:
+If you cancel the trip you will be refunded according to the following schedule, based on the full fee of the Workshop:

 Refunds will be paid by the same method that the original payment was made.

 We highly recommend that you get a travel and medical insurance.
 Your own domestic government medical insurance and private health scheme will not cover you whilst you are overseas.